 (Doune Castle, Lord's Hall - photo by Martin Pettinger)

-And if the weather isn't so good (as if that would ever be the case in Scotland in the summer ha ha!) there are lots of lovely spots inside the castle for photos.
+And if the weather isn't so good (as if that would ever be the case in Scotland in the summer lol!) there are lots of lovely spots inside the castle for photos.

 (Pictures by Martin Pettinger)

-- Unlike at Stirling Castle, you can't have your reception there, though you can serve drinks and nibbles
+• Unlike at Stirling Castle, you can't have your reception there, though you can serve drinks afterwards

-- There will be other visitors wandering around the castle (though the staff always make sure that the ceremony itself is undisturbed!)
+• There will be other visitors wandering around the castle (though the staff always make sure that the ceremony itself is undisturbed and they do it really well - I've never had a problem!)

 I really can't think of any other disadvantages!
 It's a great place to get married and a great place for me as a Marriage Celebrant to conduct ceremonies.